AdobeDocs/commerce-webapi/src/pages/index.md

 [GraphQL](./graphql/)

 GraphQL is a language for querying and manipulating data.
-It is widely viewed as more powerful, flexible, and efficient than REST for frontend development.
+It is widely viewed as more powerful, flexible, and efficient than REST for front end development.

 ## Contributing to this documentation